 The existing infrastructure fundamentally limits the region's ability to grow in a way that balances economic and social wellbeing with the protection of natural and cultural resources.
 The region's rural and suburban development patterns make providing adequate infrastructure more expensive on a per-unit or per-user basis as networks are typically more spread out, with fewer users able to utilize and pay for the same systems or materials.
 These development patterns also require greater development and disturbances of natural resources.
-However, directed, improved, and expanded transportation, water, wastewater, electric, and broadband infrastructure that mitigates and adapts to climate change will be necessary to support long-term regional economic stability.
-These regional networks must be resilient and provide last-mile connectivity, bringing the benefits of the regional investments to the people, businesses, and institutions that are the backbone of the economy.

-Implementing these large-scale infrastructure improvements requires significant community dialog to determine the most effective, efficient solutions that are consistent with community values including its plan for growth, equity, cost sharing, climate change response, and environmental benefit.
+However, directed, improved, and expanded transportation, water, wastewater, electric, and broadband infrastructure that mitigates and adapts to climate change will be necessary to support longterm regional economic community values including its plan for growth, equity, cost sharing, climate change response, and environmental benefit.
 The environmental and public health imperatives requiring timely investment in water quality infrastructure across Cape Cod offer this region an opportunity to reset, change the paradigm, and to develop a coordinated plan to direct growth to areas that can support it.